gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 1. Plots

-    * pT of all jets, histogram
+    * Jet pT, histogram

 2. Steps

-    * Filter: Select all jets (no cuts specified, so include all jets in each event)
+    * Filter: Select all jets in each event
-    * Build: Extract the pT values for plotting
+    * Build: Extract the pT values for all selected jets

 3. Required Data

     * Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
     * Jets:
-      * pt (needed for plotting)
+      * pT (needed for plotting)

 4. Notes:
-    * No selection criteria were specified, so all jets from all events will be included in the histogram
+    * This will create a histogram with all jet pT values from all events combined
-    * You may want to consider adding reasonable pT range limits for the histogram binning (e.g., 0-1000 GeV) depending on the expected jet pT distribution
+    * No quality cuts or pT thresholds are specified, so all jets in the dataset will be included
-    * The dataset appears to be a dijet (jj) sample with JZ2 designation, which typically corresponds to a specific pT slice in jet samples
+    * The histogram binning and range will need to be determined based on the actual data distribution

 </div></details>